TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-cold-to-the-bones.md

 was unfulfilled and her desire for power continued to grow.

 It was only by Faurin's wish that Elydir was captured and imprisoned in a powerfully warded tower.
+Elydir's last act, before she was imprisoned, was to curse on those of Renau in revenge.
+Through a portal to an ice plane, she brought a raw and bitter life to those who fought against her.

-Unable to leave, she spent years detecting means of influencing the outside world to become unbound from the Faurin's prison.
+Unable to leave her prison, she spent years dedicating herself to means of influencing the outside.
+To one day again be free and to take back her right to rule.

 ### Goals

-Elydir has the following goals in the adventure.
+Elydir has the following goals in the campaign.

 #### Escape the Tower